Home

 Hi, Sam!

 As to the dragster transmission - I couldn't say.
-It's more common to just dispense with the transmission altogether and go with direct drive if not using the transmission that came with the ICE-machine.
+I think it's more common to just dispense with the transmission altogether and go with direct drive if not using the original transmission for whatever reason.

 Good luck!